 What is Buffer in Biology?

-An acid-base balancing or control reaction by which the pH of a solution is protected from major change when acid or base are added to it.
-The protection is afforded by the presence in the solution of a weak acid and related salt (for example, acetic acid, and sodium acetate), which maintains the equilibrium by means of ion transfer and neutralization.
+An acid-base balancing or control reaction by which the pH of a solution is protected from major change when acid or base is added to it.

 Many commercial products are approximately buffered to retain their original strength.